jeromeetienne/acewidget/README.md

 #### Constructor parameters

-'theme' To set the theme of the editor
+`theme` To set the theme of the editor

-'mode' To set the mode of the editor
+`mode` To set the mode of the editor

 ## API